15

 • Use hashtags like a filing system: They help platforms categorize your posts.
 Google can crawl public profiles, so strategic tags boost discoverability;

-• Encourage shares from real users.: We think genuine engagement creates a ripple effect, more brand searches, then more organic clicks;
+• Encourage shares from real users: Genuine engagement creates a ripple effect — more brand searches, then more organic clicks;

-• Repurpose high-performing social posts into blog content or FAQs.
-Honestly, this builds internal links and keeps your site fresh;
+• Repurpose high-performing social posts into blog content or FAQs: This builds internal links and keeps your site fresh;

 Top 12 SEO Strategies

-Here is the complete final list of strategies that form a winning SEO playbook and the years beyond.
+Here is the complete final list of strategies that form a winning SEO playbook for the years beyond.
 Each one deserves dedicated attention in your planning process.

 1. The Avalanche Technique